2_inegalites

 Water at the heart of global geopolitical issues

-Access to water: inequalities reinforced by climate change
+Access to water : inequalities reinforced by climate change

-Stéphanie Dos Santos, Sociologist and demographer at IRD Population Environment Development Laboratory and Marine Colon, Lecturer at AgroParisTech and Researcher in Public Management
+with Stéphanie Dos Santos, Sociologist and demographer at IRD Population Environment Development Laboratory and Marine Colon, Lecturer at AgroParisTech and Researcher in Public Management

 On February 27th, 2024 |